mcdonagj/Tiptabs/README.md

 This program will be utilizing several libraries, like Requests and Flask, in the final version.

+To install these libraries, use the following commands:

+    1. Installing Requests: pip install requests

+    2. Installing Flask: pip install flask

 Ideas for this project that I'm researching or implementing:

     1. A local graphical user interface utilizing Tkinter.